-- > Only use the awning for protection against the sun.
+- Only use the awning for protection against the sun. - > Also read the manufacturer's instruction manual.

 Advantages of the awning

 The advantages of an awning are:

 - The awning provides shade. - The awning creates a covered vestibule and thus expands the space. - The vehicle thus becomes more homelike. - The integrated LED lighting (special equipment) provides additional light.